ProtDos/ntru/README.md

 ```

 # PyPi
-This prpject will soon be implemented in python.
+This project will soon be implemented in python.

 ## Implementation Details